 Bentley Continental vs. Mercedes-Benz S-Class

-2018 Bentley Continental Overview
+2020 Bentley Continental Overview

-What do people think of the 2018 Bentley Continental?
+What do people think of the 2020 Bentley Continental?

-Consumer ratings and reviews are also available for the 2018 Bentley Continental and all its trim types.
+Consumer ratings and reviews are also available for the 2020 Bentley Continental and all its trim types.
 Edmunds consumer reviews allow users to sift through aggregated consumer reviews to understand what other drivers are saying about any vehicle in our database.
-Detailed rating breakdowns (including performance, comfort, value, interior, exterior design, build quality, and reliability) are available as well to provide shoppers with a comprehensive understanding of why customers like the 2018 Continental.
+Detailed rating breakdowns (including performance, comfort, value, interior, exterior design, build quality, and reliability) are available as well to provide shoppers with a comprehensive understanding of why customers like the 2020 Continental.

 Edmunds Expert Reviews

-Edmunds experts have compiled a robust series of ratings and reviews for the 2018 Bentley Continental and all model years in our database.
-Our rich content includes expert reviews and recommendations for the 2018 Continental featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
+Edmunds experts have compiled a robust series of ratings and reviews for the 2020 Bentley Continental and all model years in our database.
+Our rich content includes expert reviews and recommendations for the 2020 Continental featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

 Our Review Process